 - 1. Unused shim(s) here

 - 2. Adjust here

-- 3. Positioning noses4.
+- Positioning noses

 Some engines only

 Some engines have a separate metal pulley half instead of using back of fan as pulley half.
 On first mentioned engines, select pulley halves so that the one with 2 positioning noses will be on fan side.
 Ensure to insert these noses into fan notches.
+Using a press, drive the fan shaft no. 9 out.